fax: (314) 977-1695

 - Organize and contribute to Center publications and web-based resources

 - Conduct research on teaching and learning

-Erin joins the Reinert Center for Transformative Teaching and Learning in July of 2012.
+Erin joined the Reinert Center for Transformative Teaching and Learning in July of 2012.
 She is a doctoral student in the Experimental Psychology Program at SLU, with a concentration in Social Psychology.
-Prior to joining the CTTL, Erin taught several courses in the Psychology Department, including General Psychology and Foundations of Research Methods and Statistics.
-She was also the instructor of Applied Social Psychology, an online course in the School for Professional Studies.
-Additionally, she has conducted research on teaching and learning; presented at the Annual Meeting of the Midwestern Psychological Association and the Society for the Teaching of Psychology: Best Practices conference; and published in the Journal of Effective Teaching, Scholarship of Teaching and Learning, and the CTTL's White Paper Series: Focus on Teaching and Learning.
+Prior to joining the CTTL, Erin taught several courses in the Psychology Department and the School for Professional Studies, including General Psychology, Foundations of Research Methods and Statistics, and Applied Social Psychology.
+Additionally, she has conducted research on teaching and learning; presented at the Annual Meeting of the Midwestern Psychological Association and the Society for the Teaching of Psychology: Best Practices conference; and published in Teaching of Psychology, the Journal of Effective Teaching, Scholarship of Teaching and Learning, and the CTTL's White Paper Series: Focus on Teaching and Learning.